jspecify/jspecify/docs/spec.md

     [non-root] component type, regardless of the root type or surrounding [type context].

-    -   This may be a [type argument], explicit wildcard bound, array component type, or the type used in a variadic parameter declaration.
+    -   This may be a type argument, explicit wildcard bound, array component type, or the type used in a variadic parameter declaration.

         > For example, the annotation in `Iterator<@Nullable String>` is always